Riemann-Roch theorems in monoidal 2-categories: 1-Dualizability

+To see the diagram in \eqref{small-fig:comp_1_duals_trace} commutes, we expand this diagram to that in \cref{fig:comp_1_duals_trace}.
+The top and bottom composites are the map in \cref{fig:comp_1_duals_shad} and the left and right are the traces where the shadow isomorphisms have been expanded using the definition in \cref{fig:shadow_isomorphism}.
+All small regions in \cref{fig:comp_1_duals_trace} notated with Nat. commute by naturality.
+This is the vast majority of the squares.
+The exceptions are the squares labeled with (1) and (2).
+These commute by the coherence theorem for symmetric monoidal bicategories \cite[Thm.~1.25]{gurski_osorno}. \end{proof}

-In what follows we will implicitly choose a fixed but arbitrary dual and witnessing 1-cells for each 1-dualizable 0-cell.
+Since there will not be a unique choice of witnessing 1-cells for a 1-dualizable 0-cell we will avoid introducing these isomorphisms in what follows by choosing a fixed but arbitrary dual and witnessing 1-cells for each 1-dualizable 0-cell.
 An exception to this is \cref{lem:ec_e_and_c}, where the choice of dual and 1-cells is essential to the way we have set up the proof.